Initial Appearance Court (In-Custody)

 Early Disposition Court (EDC)

-There are three EDC calendars (Two in the downtown Phoenix complex and one at the Southeast Regional Complex)
+The three EDC calendars (Two in the downtown Phoenix complex and one at the Southeast Regional Complex in Mesa) are generally large,

-are generally large, averaging between 90 and 120 matters each day.
-In FY10, there were 11,102 cases filed averaging
+averaging between 90 and 120 matters each day.
+In FY12, there were more than 11,500 cases filed, averaging more than 960 Direct Complaints

 return to top